kkamagui/shadow-box-for-x86/README.md

 We always welcome your contributions.
 Issue report, bug fix, new feature implementation, anything is alright.
 Feel free to send us.

 # 1.3.
 License
-Shadow-box has dual license, GPL v2 and MIT.
+Shadow-box has the dual license, GPL v2 and MIT.
 You can choose any license you want.

 # 2. Introduction of Shadow-Box
 Shadow-box is a security monitoring framework for operating systems using state-of-the-art virtualization technologies.
 Shadow-box has a novel architecture inspired by a shadow play.
 We made Shadow-box from scratch, and it is primarily composed of a lightweight hypervisor and a security monitor.

-The lightweight hypervisor, Light-box, efficiently isolates an OS inside a guest machine, and projects static and dynamic kernel objects of the guest into the host machine so that our security monitor in the host can investigate the projected images.
+The lightweight hypervisor, Light-box, efficiently isolates an OS inside a guest machine and projects static and dynamic kernel objects of the guest into the host machine so that our security monitor in the host can investigate the projected images.
 The security monitor, Shadow-Watcher, places event monitors on static kernel elements and tests security of dynamic kernel elements.

 Shadow-box manipulates address translations from the guest physical address to the host physical address in order to exclude unauthorized accesses to the host and the hypervisor spaces.
 In that way, Shadow-box can properly introspect the guest operating system and mediate all accesses, even when the operating system is compromised.